GitbookIO/gitbook/README.md

 GitBook
 =======

 GiBook is a command line tool (and Node.js library) for building beautiful programming books and exercises using GitHub/Git and Markdown.
+You can see an example: [Learn Javascript](http://gitbookio.github.io/javascript/).

 ## How to use it: